dyazincahya/awesome-nativescript/README.md

 - [Image Optimize](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-imageoptimize) - Is a NativeScript plugin designed to optimize image rendering in applications, especially when handling large images, while maintaining performance and memory efficiency.
 - [Messenger](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-messenger) - A NativeScript plugin for sending SMS or MMS.
 - [View Shot](https://github.com/valor-software/nativescript-plugins/tree/master/packages/nativescript-view-shot) - Take a screenshot of an existing view, or render a view in the background and take a screenshot of it.
+- [Clipboard](https://github.com/NativeScript-Use/NativeScript-Use/tree/main/packages/nativescript-clipboard) - A NativeScript plugin that provides simple APIs to copy to and read from the system clipboard on Android and iOS.
+- [Intersection Observer](https://github.com/NativeScript-Use/NativeScript-Use/tree/main/packages/nativescript-intersection-observer) - A NativeScript plugin that detects when a UI element enters or exits the viewport, similar to the IntersectionObserver API on the web.
+- [Keyboard](https://github.com/NativeScript-Use/NativeScript-Use/tree/main/packages/nativescript-keyboard) - A NativeScript plugin that allows programmatically showing and hiding the virtual keyboard on Android and iOS.
+- [Orientation](https://github.com/NativeScript-Use/NativeScript-Use/tree/main/packages/nativescript-orientation) - A NativeScript plugin to control and listen for device screen orientation changes on Android and iOS.
+- [Task](https://github.com/NativeScript-Use/NativeScript-Use/tree/main/packages/nativescript-task) - A NativeScript module for simply handling background tasks via web workers.

 ### Geo Plugins